Pulisic sparks US over Mexico 2-0 in World Cup qualifying - WHIZ News

 Zack Steffen, in his second straight qualifier in goal, kept the game 0-0 when he dived to get his left hand on a shot by a streaking Hirving Lozano in the 18th.
 The Americans outshot Mexico 18-8 but couldn’t break through.

-McKennie, dropped from the roster for two matches in September for violating team COVID-19 protocols, scored with an 8-foot right-footed shot after exchanging passes with Jesús Ferreira, McKennie’s eighth international goal.
+McKennie, dropped from the roster for two matches in September for violating team COVID-19 protocols, scored with an 8-foot right-footed shot after exchanging passes with Jesús Ferreira.
+The return pass deflected off McKennie’s boot, hit Vásquez and bounced into the path of McKennie, who ran onto the ball for his eighth international goal.

 Rain fell for much of a match that began in a 42-degree chill, the coldest for a U.S. qualifier since the Snow Classico of March 2013, a 1-0 win over Costa Rica played in 29-degree temperature at Commerce City, Colorado.